awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_create.md

 **Important**
 If you get an error that indicates that you exceeded your account limits for the organization, contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.
 If you get an error that indicates that you can't add an account because your organization is still initializing, wait one hour and try again\.
 You can also check the AWS CloudTrail log for information on whether the account creation was successful\.
-For more information, see [Monitoring the Activity in Your Organization](orgs_monitoring.md)\.
+For more information, see [Logging and Monitoring in AWS Organizations](orgs_incident-response.md)\.
 If the error persists, contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.

 1. You are redirected to the **Accounts**/**All accounts** tab, showing your new account at the top of the list with its status set to **Pending creation**\.
 When the account is created, this status changes to **Active**\.